Japan's security fears grow as neighbours build up arms

 The ministry also touched upon another set of small islands, controlled by South Korea but claimed by Japan, saying they were Japan's inherent territory.
 The islets are called the Takeshima in Japanese and Dokdo in Korean.

-That assertion drew an angry reaction from South Korea, which called the claim "preposterous".
-Its Defence Ministry summoned the Japanese military attache to protest.
+The position drew a quick angry reaction from South Korea, which called the claim "preposterous".
+Its defence ministry summoned the Japanese embassy military attache to protest.

-(Additional reporting by Jack Kim in Seoul and Michael Martina in Beijing; Editing by Linda Sieg, William Mallard, Robert Birsel)
+(Additional reporting by Jack Kim in Seoul; Editing by Linda Sieg, William Mallard, Robert Birsel)